Are there scholarships available?

 What equipment is required by Tonka Football Association (TFA)?

-Helmet with face mask and chin strap with hard plastic chin guard; mouth guard; shoulder pads, pants with hip, tail, thigh and knee pads; athletic supporter (recommended); shoes, with rubber, non-detachable, molded cleats; football jersey, practice jersey and water bottle.
+2nd grade flag football will have t-shirt/jerseys, shorts, flags, mouth guards and cleats.
+3rd will utilize the same as 2nd grade with the addition of a soft shell helmet that will be provided with your registration.
+4th - 8th grade players, helmet with face mask and chin strap with hard plastic chin guard; mouth guard; shoulder pads, pants with hip, tail, thigh and knee pads; athletic supporter (recommended); shoes, with rubber, non-detachable, molded cleats; football jersey, practice jersey and water bottle.

 How often do teams practice?

-The frequency of practices will vary by team.
-During the summer, 3rd graders practice Monday, Tuesday and Thursdays.
-4th – 8th grades practice is Monday through Thursday starting at 6:00 pm.
-During the school year, practices are scheduled on Monday, Tuesday, and Thursday, unless the team is scheduled for a game.
+During the school year, 3rd - 8th grade practices are scheduled on Monday, Tuesday, and Thursday, unless the team is scheduled for a game.
 Grade level coordinators may change practice times and dates with approval of the Area Director.
 Coaches will notify with as much advance notice as possible.

 Where does each grade practice?